Employment Rights Act 1996 - No Win No Fee Solicitors

 Nothing is more central to the concept of employment than wages.
 The essence of an employment contract is person A paying Person B for performing specified services.
 The Employment Rights Act 1996 deals with the issue of wages, protecting the employee from unauthorised wage deductions.
 Under the legislation, employees are entitled to a “guaranteed payment.” which means that employees are guaranteed wages even if the employer is unable to provide work to perform during normal hours of employment.

 Time off work

 The Employment Rights Act 1996 also covers the time off from work to which an employee is entitled.
 One such entitlement is maternity leave.
 An employee cannot be dismissed for taking maternity leave.
 If an employer were to do so, they would be guilty of pregnancy discrimination which could result in a solicitors compensation claim before the Employment Tribunal.
 Other provisions related to time off include those concerning training, public duties and medical problems.

 Dismissal and redundancy

 Two major topics covered by the Employment Rights Act 1996 are dismissal and redundancy.
-The Act makes unfair dismissal illegal.
+The legislation makes unfair dismissal illegal.
 Unfair dismissal occurs when an employer terminates an employee without a legitimate and lawful reason for doing so.
-It is also the Employment Rights Act 1996 that provides for a redundancy payment.
+It is also the same legislation that provides for a redundancy payment.

-Our panel of employment law solicitors know and understand every facet of the Employment Rights Act 1996.
-They can provide representation to citizens located anywhere in the United Kingdom.
+Our employment law solicitors know and understand every facet of current legislation and case law.
+They can provide representation to people located anywhere in the United Kingdom.
 All cases are taken on a no win no fee basis.
 That means, you do not pay any legal fees unless your solicitor is successful in obtaining compensation for you.